 This process may include:

-We are not tax preparers, but we collaborate with your tax professional in Winston-Salem, NC to help you evaluate the tax impact of important planning choices.
+While we are not tax preparers, we can coordinate with your tax professional in Winston-Salem, NC to help you understand the tax considerations of major planning decisions.

 - Beneficiary designations match your intent